Hoovy-Team/AdventureHaxe/README.md

 - In Progress [6% Complete] **(10% alpha version release on [**Itch.io**](https://huy1234th.itch.io/adventure-haxe) || 25% early access version release on [**Itch.io**](https://huy1234th.itch.io/adventure-haxe) || 50% demo version release on [**Itch.io**](https://huy1234th.itch.io/adventure-haxe))**

 Also, [**join discord now**](https://discord.gg/DR9nc4u9)

-# Game Contains **``Why is so like undertale``**
-## In Alpha version, this game will contains:
-- 1 Stage (Stage mean Boss)
-- Alpha Options
-- 1 Boss

-## In Early Access version, this game will contains:
-- 2 Stage (Stage mean Boss)
-- 1 Overworld
-- Early Access Options
-- 1 Min Boss and Boss

-## In Demo version, this game will contains:
-- 5 Stage (Stage mean Boss)
-- 2 Overworld
-- Options
-- 4 Min Boss and 1 Boss

 # Build
 This guide will teach you how to build the game, don't expect much or bugs/glitches due to it being unfinished